marieyesse/public/content/publication/rn-3868/index.md

 publication: ''
 ---

+**Key take-away messages:**
-- **Total net decarbonisation by 2050 is considered feasible under specific future conditions for the four selected manufacturing sectors.**
+- Total net decarbonisation by 2050 is considered feasible under specific future conditions for the four selected manufacturing sectors.

-- **Strategies on the full decarbonisation of industry require embedment into a broader systems view to remain aligned to the Paris Agreement**
+- Strategies on the full decarbonisation of industry require embedment into a broader systems view to remain aligned to the Paris Agreement

-- **The potential for emission reduction in the pulp and paper industry is huge, with bioenergy and CCS and electrification as important strategies**
+- The potential for emission reduction in the pulp and paper industry is huge, with bioenergy and CCS and electrification as important strategies

-- **In the plastics industry, closing of carbon cycles is a promising route for decarbonisation, next to improving efficiency and CCS**
+- In the plastics industry, closing of carbon cycles is a promising route for decarbonisation, next to improving efficiency and CCS

-- **Decarbonisation of the steel sector strongly depends on CCS and/or a switch from cokes to hydrogen as a reducing agent**
+- Decarbonisation of the steel sector strongly depends on CCS and/or a switch from cokes to hydrogen as a reducing agent

-- **Biomass is projected to play an important role in the decarbonisation of the food processing sector, but alternatives have not yet been analysed in detail**
+- Biomass is projected to play an important role in the decarbonisation of the food processing sector, but alternatives have not yet been analysed in detail